16-inch softball: League and tournament play

 Many local organizations host regular season play, typically weekly games, as well as their own playoff systems.
 National organizations, such as the NSA, host a variety of tournaments.
 By placing well in NSA tournaments, teams can qualify and compete for the 16-inch softball world series.
 Because local leagues may have slight variations in rules, the NSA world series is played by its own set of world series rules.
 One notable change is that Chicago area players, who typically are not allowed to wear gloves, may choose to wear gloves in world series games.

 Blooperball

-In the Bay City, Michigan, area the game is known as "blooperball."
+In the Bay City, Michigan, area the game is known as "blooperball".
 Blooperball has been played in the area continuously since the 1930s and there is a ten-team league for players forty years old and over, as well as a charity blooperball event called "The Rehab," which has been held the weekend after Labor Day for almost forty years.

-Games are played with a deBeer Clincher 16" ball and gloves are used.

 Hall of Fame

-In 1996 Al Maag and Tony Reibel established the 16" Softball Hall of Fame.
+In 1996 Al Maag and Tony Reibel established the non-profit 16" Softball Hall of Fame.
 Since inception, the organization has held annual inductee dinners attended by over 600 guests.
 There is a museum in Forest Park, Illinois, a suburb of Chicago.
-The Chicago 16" Softball Hall of Fame is a registered 501(c) not-for-profit organization.
+Over 700 players have been inducted.